How works Microsoft Defender Threat Intelligence / Defender TI – and what is the difference between free and paid

 Based on DEV-0196 there are some interesting differences.
 In free and premium the description of the article is the same and contains intelligence brief information/ references.
 Same for the public indicators.
 Interesting is when opening one of the indicators.
 Based on premium there is some nice addition based on the reputation calculation and analytics insights which make the investigation more easier with the malicious/reputation score and analyst insights.

 Free version: Shows only basic information and attached articles

 Paid version: Shows additional reputation and analytics insights.

 Based on the reputation score there is directly more visibility – where you can see the indicator is part of the RiskIQ Intel article and more information.

 Compare WHOIS data

-WHOIS information is only available in Defender TI Premium.
-In Defender TI Free there is no additional WHOIS data available.
+Historic WHOIS information is only available in Defender TI Premium.
+In Defender TI Free there is only the latest record available in the WHOIS lookup.

 Defender TI shows the current Whois lookup and historical Whois lookups.
 Defender TI’s Whois History repository provides all known historical domain associations to Whois attributes based on the system’s observations.

-Part of Defender TI Premium is the reputation scoring.
+Part of Defender TI Premium is the reputation scoring model.
 Reputation Scores are determined by a series of factors.
 Microsoft explains the scoring based on the following order:

-Reputation Scores are displayed as a numerical score with a range from 0 to 100.
+Reputation Scores are displayed as numerical scores with a range from 0 to 100.
 An entity with a score of “0” has no known associations to suspicious activity or known indicators of compromise; a score of “100” indicates that the entity is malicious.